dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0201.md

 Three parts comprise this feature:

- The HTML that makes up the toolbar and the personal folder  The CSS that applies the layout and styling of the toolbar and the personal folder  The JavaScript that will discover what the user's personal folder is and display it in the UI
+1 The HTML that makes up the toolbar and the personal folder.

+2 The CSS that applies the layout and styling of the toolbar and the personal folder.

+3 The JavaScript that will discover what the user's personal folder is and display it in the UI.

 The good news is that the HTML, CSS, and even the JavaScript needed for this feature are exactly the same in both the NW.js and Electron versions of the Lorikeet app.
 In this case, you'll be able to show it once but use the same code in both applications.
 Let's start with the HTML.